Digit App

 AYUSH Treatment

 Ayurveda, Yoga, Unani, Siddha, and Homeopathy are all part of AYUSH.
-You might find a plan that pays for AYUSH treatments if your parents choose them for their medical issues.
+You must find a plan that pays for AYUSH treatments if your parents choose them for their medical issues.

 FAQs about Buying Separate Health Insurance for Parents